lzim/mtl/blue/session01/s01_facilitator/mtl_session01_say.md

   - The experience helped the learner understand him- or herself.
   - The learner experienced success and accomplishment with challenging work.

-### 2. Best Case Scenario (5 minutes)
+### 2. Now let's envision our *Best Case Scenario* (5 minutes)

 a.
-Now let's envision our *Best Case Scenario*.
 It is important to create a team language for learning; for aligning team decisions when there are roadblocks to consensus.
 Start by picturing Veteran mental health care in this team as you experience it now.
 The interactions and communications within the team, in and out of team meetings.
 The key people you rely on outside the team.
 The information and data you use to coordinate care plans, and the feelings you associate with it.

 b.
 Now picture the team learning over the next 6 months in a *best case* scenario, where things are happening in the team the way that you would ideally like them to.
 This is your *dream team* situation.

-### 3. Personal Vision (5 minutes)
+### 3. Create a Personal Vision for this 'best-case' scenario.
+(5 minutes)

-- Think about your Personal Vision for your team:

   a.
 What is team communication like?